andregugliotti/docker-magento19/README.md

 username: `admin`
 password: `a123456`

+### Changing project / htdocs files

+To see your site live, just open a browser and visit m1.docker.dev.
+That's exactly what you find at folder htdocs and it's automatically updated when you change them on your local machine.
+So, you don't need to rebuild your container to see your files.
+Don't forget that the live folder is htdocs.
+Project folder is only local.

 ### Seeing logs

 All logs are saved locally, on folder docker-magento19/logs.
 You can control them on your local machine.
 Access logs are disabled from nginx config files.
 If you need them, see docker-magento19/nginx conf files.
+To see Magento logs, just open you var/logs and var/report folders, under htdocs.

 ### Accessing the container terminal